An Introduction To The Sternum Or Breastbone

-Other causes of sternum fracture can include occupational or sport related injuries.
-Research studies have shown that people who work in high rise construction sites and warehouses are at a risk of sternum fracture due to falls.
-People participating in sports such as wrestling, football, hockey, martial arts, weight lifting and boxing are also at risk of sustaining sternum fracture owing to falls or direct blows on the chest.
-The risk of sternum fracture due to falls or trauma can increase when the bone structure is weakened due to certain underlying disorders such as osteoporosis.
+Other causes of sternum fractures can include occupational or sports-related injuries.
+Research studies have shown that people who work in high-rise construction sites and warehouses are at a risk of a sternum fracture due to falls.
+People participating in sports such as wrestling, football, hockey, martial arts, weightlifting, and boxing are also at risk of sustaining a sternum fracture, owing to falls or direct blows to the chest.
+The risk of a sternum fracture due to falls or trauma can increase when the bone structure is weakened due to certain underlying disorders, such as osteoporosis.

 - A crunching sound or grinding noise at the site of the injury.

 - Bruising, tenderness and inflammation over the fracture or chest site.

 - Breathing difficulty or pain in the chest when one coughs, laughs or sneezes.